-Establishing whether your invention meets these criteria is a complicated, time consuming and expensive process.
-Although patenting is expensive, the rewards may be significant.
-If your invention is not properly protected, all rights might be lost forever.
+Establishing whether your invention meets these criteria is a complicated, time and money consuming process.
+Although patenting is expensive, often it is well worth it.
+If your invention is not properly protected, you risk losing all IP rights.

 - Publications in journals